 The Fair Credit Reporting Act (FCRA) (15 U.S.C. §§ 1681 and following) is a federal law that governs how credit reporting agencies handle your credit information.
 This law protects the integrity and privacy of your credit data.

-The FCRA requires these agencies and the entities that report your credit information to them and others--to ensure that your information is fair and accurate, and kept private.
+The FCRA requires these agencies and the entities that report your credit data to them and others to ensure that your information is fair, accurate, and kept private.
 The FCRA protects your right to access and correct any inaccuracies in your credit reports.

 Under the FCRA, your creditor and any other information supplier:

 If you dispute the inaccurate information with your creditor in writing, it can't continue to report the wrong information to a credit reporting agency until it investigates.
 It must also notify the agency of your dispute.

 In addition to credit reporting agencies and your creditors, the FCRA governs anyone who uses your credit information for employment, credit, or insurance purposes.

 The FCRA provides consumers with various rights.
 For instance, you have a right to make sure that the information in your credit files is correct.
 You also get specific privacy rights and the right to find out what's in your credit files.